Where is Ottawa?

 Ottawa by air

-Check with your favourite airline for daily flights into the Ottawa International Airport, or visit the airport website for information about the airport, directions and flights.
+Check with your favourite airline for daily flights into the Macdonald-Cartier International Airport, or visit the airport website for information about the airport, directions and flights.
 The Airport operates on a 24-hour basis, and offers a number of daily scheduled non-stop flights to cities in Canada, U.S. and Europe.
 The airport recently unveiled its new terminal, which includes its own U.S. Customs and Immigration pre-clearance facility.

 Two small airports complement the Ottawa region’s air capacity.
 The Carp Airport has evolved into a commuter airport, conveniently located close to many of the high-technology industries in the west part of the region.
 The Gatineau-Ottawa Executive Airport serves the Outaouais region and other areas of Québec.